Free CNA Practice Test 2026 Official State and National Nurse Aide Exams

 Once these requirements are completed, the person will be certified in their state.
 Moving to a different state requires recertification in the new state unless both states use the NNAAP standard.
 In that case, the new state accepts previous NNAAP (National Nurse Aide Assessment Program) test scores and allows registration.

-These certification exams are distributed by the state.
-Classes to study for these exams are provided by the American Red Cross as well as other providers.
+The state distributes these certification exams.
+The American Red Cross and other providers provide classes to study for these exams.
 The Red Cross courses encompass everything in the state exams, from communication to health terms to sensitivity.

 In the United States, CNAs must work a minimum number of hours every two years as specified by the state and have no records of abuse or neglect to keep their certification.
-Each state also has its own mandatory continuing education hours that CNAs must fulfill.
+Each state also requires CNAs to fulfill mandatory continuing education hours.

 Exam Parts Oral portion and a skills demonstration portion